Student research hits the world stage

 In layman’s terms: for every biological process in your body, there are products, and when you get sick, your body undergoes certain immune responses.
 With that logic, when someone has breast cancer, they would create biomarkers that would be present in the blood, because the bloodstream circulates everything in your body.
 “The idea is that if we can find a biomarker that is specific only to breast cancer, then we can use blood tests for earlier detection to determine whether a person has breast cancer,” said Phan.

 Currently, the best way to detect breast cancer is through a mammogram, but this process has disadvantages.
 Most people only start getting routine mammograms around the age of 50, and the mammogram image also requires interpretation.
-“Sometimes the image can be fuzzy, or depending on where a woman is in her menstrual cycle, the tissue density can change, which can alter how you can see whether a tumor is there or not,” said Phan.
+“Sometimes the image can be fuzzy, or depending on where a woman is in her menstrual cycle, the tissue density can change, which can alter how you can see whether a tumour is there or not,” said Phan.
 “With a blood test, if we find a biomarker, we can just measure whether this biomarker exists, and then use that as an objective data point to determine whether someone has breast cancer.”

 The main research challenge was finding a method to accurately detect these biomarkers.
 The solution was liquid chromatography (separating the proteins individually so they can be monitored one-by-one)—mass spectrometry (analyzing each protein’s unique mass and charge).